Firing and Replacing Your Bankruptcy Lawyer

 Your Attorney Doesn’t Advise You of Your Rights and Responsibilities

-The purpose of hiring an attorney is to take the mystery out of the bankruptcy process and make sure that your case proceeds smoothly.
-It is your attorney's job to inform you of everything that you must do throughout the process.
+The purpose of hiring an attorney is to take the mystery out of the bankruptcy process and ensure your case proceeds smoothly.
+Your attorney's job is to inform you of everything you must do throughout the process.
 Failure to do so could indicate a lack of knowledge and competence.

 Your Attorney Misses Meetings or Hearings

-If your attorney does not show up for scheduled appointments or bankruptcy hearings, it is a big red flag.
+It is a big red flag if your attorney doesn't show up for scheduled appointments or bankruptcy hearings.
 Failure to appear at bankruptcy hearings can cause unnecessary delays or result in dismissal of your case.
-An attorney who can't make it to your appointment or hearing should send another attorney to meet with you or appear in court.
+An attorney who can't attend your appointment or hearing should send another attorney to meet with you or appear in court.

 Your Attorney Misses a Deadline